htrap5283/Front-end-Resume-Management/README.md

 Bootstrap: For styling and responsive layout.
 MUI: For Material Design components.
-React-Quill: For rich text editing capabilities.
+React-Quill: For rich text editing capabilities. and
 HTML2PDF.js and JSPDF: For PDF generation.
 Contact
-For questions or further information, please contact [parthjp5283@gmail.com].
+For questions or further information, please contact parthjp5283@gmail.com.